cdutboy928/notes/wifi_hacking/wifi_hacking.md

 > What do you all typically do?
 Run hcxdumptool locked on one channel or allow it to scan?
 Seems strange, but it my case I always have faster results when Airodump is running in another window.

 Quote:
-> Note: Since v4.2.1, hxcdumptool --enable_status requires a parameter.
+> Note**: Since v4.2.1, hxcdumptool --enable_status requires a parameter.
 1 is the number you are looking for.
-You might want to +2 if you want to see which AP is which.
+You might want to +2 if you want to see which AP is which**.

 Quote:
 > hcxdumptool is able to run different attack vectors.
 And the client-less (PMKID) attack vector is only one of them: